Phase angle, time delay and frequency - sengpielaudio

 circuit which is damping the amplitude by 3 dB at the cutoff frequency.

-The phase shift is then 45°.
+The phase shift is there always 45°.

 RC Filter and Cutoff frequency: